artka54/navigator-languages-parser/README.md

 #### NavigatorLanguagesParser.parseLanguages(Array acceptedLangs, String defaultLang [optional])

-We indicate the languages app can offer to check against the languages set as user's preferred.
-We also set a default fallback language to 'en' in case user has not preferred any of our apps languages but we still need to decide on one language.
+We indicate the languages that we want to be checked against the languages set as user's preferred.
+We also set a default fallback language to 'en' in case user has not preferred any of the languages we check but we still need to decide on one language.

 ```javascript
 const match = NavigatorLanguagesParser.parseLanguages(['en', 'ko', 'de'], 'en')